 The NFRC labels typically include four different numbers you can use to compare windows.
-While they are all useful, the two most important aids in understanding and comparing energy usage are the U-factor and Solar Heat Gain Coefficient.
+While they are all useful, there are two aids that are most important in understanding and comparing energy usage:

 The smaller the U-factor, the less heat is transmitted.
 For best energy conservation and lowest window energy loss the total window U-factor should be 0.5 or lower and preferably below 0.4.

 The Solar Heat Gain Coefficient is specifically a measure of the rate of solar heat flow through the window.
 It is expressed as a number between 0 and 1.
 A window with a lower Solar Heat Gain Coefficient transmits less solar heat.

 Using the SHGC will give you an idea of how much heat the window will allow to pass from the sun’s energy alone.

 In a cold, northern climate you may want heat to flow into the house from the sun, while down south you want to block this additional heat gain inside your log home.
 Carefully considering your use of solar power can provide great energy savings.

 For greater efficiency, some windows reduce solar heat gains by using what are called “spectrally selective glazings”, these are special tints or modified low-E coatings.

 Visible Light Transmittance

 The Visible Light Transmittance value is a measure of the fraction of visible light that passes through the window.

 The higher the transmittance, the more light will pass and the brighter it will be inside.